I think most of us grow up dreaming of the white townscapes and blue ocean hues Greece is famous for.

-We love to stay at Emerald Villas.
-The private villas are perched on top of a hill with unobstructed ocean views.
-With views like this, you'll never want to leave.
+We love to stay at Emerald Villas where the private villas are perched on top of a hill with unobstructed ocean views - you'll never want to leave!

 No trip to Zakynthos would be complete without a trip to Navagio Beach, also know as shipwreck beach.
 The color of the water is mesmerizing, pictures don't don't do it justice.
 Navagio is spectacular not only from the beach but from above as well.
-Make a point to take a boat ride to the beach (since its only accessible by boat) and drive to the look out point.
+Make a point to take a boat ride to the beach (since its only accessible by boat) as well as drive to the look out point (pictured viewpoint).

 Porto Limnionas is a beautiful cove for swimmers and sunbathers.
 There's a restaurant perched on the hill with stunning views.
 They also have loungers and umbrellas.
 Climb down the hill to swim in the turquoise waters.

 Makris Gialos is a quiet beach between Zante town and Agios Nikolas.
 With it's tranquil, crystal clear water and is a great place to relax with a cocktail.
 Plus as it's not an organized beach, it doesn't get as crowded in the summer months.